-Homemade Stem Ginger is so easy to make & so much better than shop bought.
-Chop finely & add to ginger cakes, puddings or biscuits for a real ginger hit.
+Homemade Stem Ginger is so easy to make and so much better than shop bought.
+Chop finely and add to ginger cakes, puddings or biscuits for a real ginger hit.
 The syrup makes a delicious ginger cordial.

 We really love ginger here at the Kitchen Shed and often use our Homemade Stem Ginger in savoury recipes too.
 It adds warmth to a sticky glaze for roast pork and takes our sticky ribs marinade to the next level of tastiness.

 Homemade Stem ginger is the perfect recipe to try if you’re new to preserving or jam making.
 Having said that, it’s even easier to make than jam since there’s no thermometer required.
 You simply cook peeled ginger in water until tender and make a syrup with sugar.

 There’s a slight sense of sadness here at the Kitchen Shed as we pack things away for the winter and wind down the freezer contents.